If you’re a hunter or outfitter searching for one of 2023’s best hunting tents, you’ve come to the right place.

 Other Version: 2-person

-Ringing in as our best overall hunting tent of 2022, we feel confident recommending the Eureka!
+Ringing in as our best overall backpacking-style hunting tent of 2023, we feel confident recommending the Eureka!
 Mountain Pass 3 to just about any elk or deer hunter out there.
 It’s spacious, easy to set up, offers sturdy four-season protection, and is relatively lightweight for its capabilities.
 For our money, this bad boy is the best value of the bunch.

 Comfort and specs aside, we love this tent for its more subtle features.
 For starters, its (almost) blaze orange accents create excellent visibility for fellow hunters and campers.
 It rocks dual doors, handy removable side vents that enhance breathability, and a nifty gear loft to stash your essentials while you sleep.
 Its vestibules can even convert into an awning, expanding your living space significantly.

 There’s not much we don’t love about the Eureka!
 Mountain Pass 3.
 It offers stellar weather resistance, is versatile enough to take pretty much anywhere, and is very reasonably priced.
 Whether you’re a no-frills car camper or like to hike deep into the backcountry to set up shop, it’ll serve you well as you try to fill your tag.